tryolabs/ml-garden/README.md

 The key components of the pipeline include Pipeline Steps, which are predefined steps connected to pass information through a data container; a Config File for setting pipeline steps and parameters; and a Data Container for storing and transferring essential data and results throughout the pipeline, facilitating effective data processing and analysis in machine learning projects.

 > [!WARNING]
-> This library is in the early stages of development and is not yet ready for production use.
-The API and functionality may change without notice.
-Use at your own risk.
+> Please be advised that this library is currently in the early stages of development and is not recommended for production use at this time.
+The API and functionality of the library may undergo changes without prior notice.
+Kindly use it at your own discretion and be aware of the associated risks.

 ## Features